doopingen/Pizzashop-with-Pizzabuilder/README.md

 # PIZZA SHOP WITH PIZZA BUILDER

-This is a app that is inspired by current trends in pizza intake.
-I built and app that showcases a fictitous pizza shop with a workflow that centers around the ability to create and order pizzas online.
+This is a app that is inspired by current trends in online pizza ordering.
+I built an app that showcases a fictitous pizza shop with a workflow that centers around the ability to create and order pizzas online.

 ## Development stack